-Table 4: The Company's Investments in its subsidiaries
+\Table 4: The Company's Investments in its subsidiaries

-Name Principal activity Country of incorporation 2021 % direct holding 2020 % direct holding LCP Holdings and Investments Public Limited Holding of investment in securities and participation in private companies and schemes active in various business sectors and projects.
-However, in its field of activity, the company does not participate in active trading - listed company.
-Cyprus 67% 67% CLR Investment Fund Public Ltd Holding of investment in securities and participation in private companies and schemes active in various business sectors and projects.
-Cyprus - 3% BOC Asset Management Ltd Management, administration, and safekeeping of UCITS units catering to the current and future investments needs of client in Cyprus.
-Cyprus 100% -
+Name Principal activity Country of incorporation 2022 % direct holding LCP Holdings Holding of investment in securities and Cyprus 67% and participation in private companies and schemes active in Investments various business sectors and projects.
+However, in its field Public of activity, the company does not participate in active Limited trading - listed company.
+BOC Asset Management, administration, and safekeeping of UCITS Cyprus 100% Management units catering to the current and future investments needs Ltd of client in Cyprus.